xrazis/haris.razis.com/content/posts/liferay-widgets-react.md

 ---
-title: "Building Liferay widgets with React"
+title: "Liferay widgets and React"
-summary: How to build a React portlet on Liferay 7.2 with widgets
+summary: How to build a React Portlet on Liferay 7.2 with widgets
 date: 2023-09-25
 tags: [ "React", "Liferay" ]
 draft: false